 The size of your down payment is another huge determining factor in how much home you can afford.
 That’s because size of your down payment affects both your interest rate and your monthly mortgage payments.
 The larger your down payment the less you have to pay back each month and the lower your interest rate will be.

-Traditionally lenders like buyers to have a 20% down payment however there are programs which allow you to put down less.
-If you put down less than 20% with a conventional loan you will need to pay mortgage insurance like we talked about earlier.
+Traditionally lenders like buyers to have a 20% down payment however there are programs that allow you to put down less.
+If you put down less than 20% with a conventional loan you will need to pay mortgage insurance as we talked about earlier.
 You can also choose an FHA or VA loan if you qualify.
-Currently FHA loans require a 3.5% down payment and VA loans can be secured with 0% down.
+Currently, FHA loans require a 3.5% down payment and VA loans can be secured with 0% down.

-Now that you know all the costs and considerations that go into buying and owning a home it’s time to sit down with a real estate agent and financial expert to figure out how all of this fits into your life.
-Call or email and we’ll connect you with an agent in the area to help you plan and execute a successful home purchase.
+Now that you know all the costs and considerations that go into buying and owning a home it’s time to sit down with a First Team agent to figure out how all of this fits into your life.